 Order cashier’s checks from your bank or credit union.

-Request the check: Ask your bank about the requirements to order a check.
-You typically need funds available in your account, or you need to bring cash to the bank.
+Ask your bank about the requirements for ordering a check.
+You typically need cleared funds available in your account, or you need to deliver cash to the bank.

 - In person: You can walk into most brick-and-mortar banks to get a check issued.
 Within a few minutes, you should have a check in hand, and you can pay the recipient immediately.